IS DEVIN SAFE? THE 6 RISKS BEFORE YOU LET IT SHIP

 Devin needs credentials to run tasks — database URLs, API keys, deploy tokens.
 These get loaded into the session VM.
 A poorly-scoped task can read every secret loaded into the environment, including ones unrelated to the current task.

 Fix: Scope secrets per task, not per session.
 Use a secrets manager that loads only what the current task needs.
 Audit which secrets Devin sees in each task spec.
+Prefer short-lived tokens over long-lived personal PATs for package registry and cloud access.

 4. CI auto-deploy without security gate